schitresh/computer_science/networks/5_network_security/7_message_authentication_codes.md

-## Message Authentication Codes
+## Message Authentication Codes (MAC)
 - Also known as error detection code or cyptographic checksum
 - Let's say user A wants to send a message to user B
   - A encrypts and sends the message using shared-cryptosystem
   - A sends the key to B using public-key cryptosystem
   - B uses the key to decrypt to ciphertext and obtains the message
 - What if a malicious user falsifies the ciphertext during the transmission
   - Or the message alters due to external problems like noise
   - When B decrypts the message, it will get the wrong message
   - B has to check whether the ciphertext is falsified or not
     - By using message authentication code